vippsas/vipps-developers/settlements/sftp-report-service/README.md

 There will never be more than one new file per sales unit each day (and there may be none).

-Note that the reports are generated on-demand, which is why the file size is reported as zero (the size is unknown at the time of listing).

-**Please note:** There will be no settlement reports for dates without completed payments.
+**Please note:** There will be no settlement reports for dates without completed payments and a positive balance.
 In these cases, neither the settlement files nor the directories that should have contained settlement files will exist.
 Please see
 [Availability](https://github.com/vippsas/vipps-developers/tree/master/settlements#availability)
 for details.